Subchapter E. PENNSYLVANIA LAWYERS FUND FOR

 (a) Cooperation with Disciplinary Board.
 At the request of the Board, the Disciplinary Board of the Supreme Court of Pennsylvania shall make available to the Board all reports of investigations and records of formal proceedings conducted under these rules with respect to any attorney whose conduct is alleged to amount to Dishonest Conduct causing Reimbursable Loss to a Claimant, and shall otherwise cooperate fully with the Board.
 The Board shall cooperate fully with the Disciplinary Board of the Supreme Court of Pennsylvania and shall preserve the confidential nature of any information which is required to be kept confidential under these rules.

-(b) Hearing committees.
+(b) Hearing Committees.
 The Board may utilize a hearing committee to conduct any hearings under this subchapter for the purpose of resolving factual issues.
-Imposition of discipline under Rule 204 (relating to types of discipline) or otherwise shall not be a prerequisite for favorable action by the Board with respect to a claim against the Fund, but the Covered Attorney involved shall be given notice of and an opportunity to contest any claim made with respect to his or her alleged Dishonest Conduct.
+Imposition of discipline under Rule 204 (relating to types of discipline) or otherwise shall not be a prerequisite for favorable action by the Board with respect to a claim filed with the Fund, but the Covered Attorney involved shall be given notice of and an opportunity to contest any claim made with respect to his or her alleged Dishonest Conduct.
+Notice mailed to the Covered Attorney at the address of record with Attorney Registration per Rule of Disciplinary Enforcement 219 (relating to annual registration and assessment) shall satisfy this notice requirement.

 (d) Factors to be considered.
 In exercising its discretion under Rule 511 (relating to reimbursement of certain losses authorized) the Board may consider, among other things: